Emma-Gairin/RadarOmics/README.md

 The three main functions of the package are:
 **import_data()** is used to upload these three data frames into the package.

-**dim_reduction()** performs dimensional reduction based on the subsetted counts matrix for each biological process (_i.e,._ keeping only rows corresponding to genes/proteins/others of interest) and yields a single value per sample and per biological process.
+**dim_reduction()** performs dimensional reduction based on the subsetted counts matrix for each biological category (_i.e,._ keeping only rows corresponding to genes/proteins/others of interest) and yields a single value per sample and per biological category.
 There are three options of dimensional reduction:
 - method = **"scale"**,
 - method = **"pca"**,
 - method = **"lda"**

 **plot()** is used to generate radar plots displaying the values from **dim_reduction** for each sample and each gene category.
 One radar plot is produced for each group of samples.
 The order of categories in the radar plot follows the order of gene categories in the biological information file unless a different order is specified by the user.
-Users can mix-and-match methods and manually create the table to feed into **plot()**, in particular if some biological processes have too few samples to be analysed with method = **"pca"** or **"lda"**.
+Users can mix-and-match methods and manually create the table to feed into **plot()**, in particular if some biological categories have too few samples to be analysed with method = **"pca"** or **"lda"**.
 Similarly, users can also run **dim_reduction()** on multiple types of datasets (_e.g.,_ combining RNAseq counts with metabolomics or with phenotype information), or add phenotypic information to the **dim_reduction()** output, before visualising the results in the radarplot with **plot()**.

 ---
 ## dim_reduction() method options
-- method = **"scale"** scales the expression level of each gene/protein/other for each category of biological process of interest to a value between 0 and 1 (0: sample with lowest expression level, 1: highest).
-The average 0-1 scaled expression level across all genes/proteins/others for each biological process is then calculated for each sample, yielding one value between 0 and 1 for each sample and category of biological process.
+- method = **"scale"** scales the expression level of each gene/protein/other for each biological category to a value between 0 and 1 (0: sample with lowest expression level, 1: highest).
+The average 0-1 scaled expression level across all genes/proteins/others for each biological category is then calculated for each sample, yielding one value between 0 and 1 for each sample and biological category.

-- method = **"pca"** starts with generating a **Principal Component Analysis** (**prcomp(,scale=TRUE)** from base R package _stats_) based on the expression level of each gene/protein/other for each category of biological process of interest.
+- method = **"pca"** starts with generating a **Principal Component Analysis** (**prcomp(,scale=TRUE)** from base R package _stats_) based on the expression level of each gene/protein/other for each biological category.
 The minimum number of PC dimensions  accounting for a user-defined percentage of the total variance is selected (___threshold___ = *e.g.,* 0.25, 0.50, 0.75).
-If PC1 represents a higher portion of the variance than __threshold__ when inspecting a given biological process category, the PC1 coordinate of each sample will be used.
+If PC1 represents a higher portion of the variance than __threshold__ when inspecting a given biological category, the PC1 coordinate of each sample will be used.
 If more than 1 dimension is necessary to reach __threshold__, the average coordinates of all samples from each **group** for these top PC dimensions are calculated (thus, the choice of how to **group** samples together has an importance on the final result.
 By default, the package uses the column "group" but this can be modified using the argument ___focus___ in **dim_reduction()).
 The first eigenvector of the covariance matrix obtained from these averages defines the main axis of variance across groups.
 This main axis is drawn through the multidimensional space for all top PC dimensions selected.
 Each sample is projected onto this main axis in multidimensional space, yielding points along a segment bounded by the two most extreme samples.
 The **two extrememost samples are assigned values of 0 and 1**.
 To determine which sample has a value of 0 or 1, the expression levels of the two sites with the most extreme average projections along the segment are compared, and the extrememost sample closest to the site with lowest average expression level is set to have a value of 0, while the opposite extremity is set to 1.

-- method = **"lda"** starts with generating a Principal Component Analysis (**pca = prcomp(,scale=TRUE)** from base R package _stats_) based on the expression level of each gene/protein/other for each category of biological process of interest.
+- method = **"lda"** starts with generating a Principal Component Analysis (**pca = prcomp(,scale=TRUE)** from base R package _stats_) based on the expression level of each gene/protein/other for each biological category.
 The minimum number of PC dimensions (**num_pcs**) accounting for a user-defined percentage of the total variance is selected (___threshold___ = *e.g.,* 0.25, 0.50, 0.75).
-If PC1 represents a higher portion of the variance than __threshold__ when inspecting a given biological process category, the PC1 coordinate of each sample will be used.
+If PC1 represents a higher portion of the variance than __threshold__ when inspecting a given biological category, the PC1 coordinate of each sample will be used.
 If more than 1 dimension is necessary to reach __threshold__, the coordinates of each sample across these top dimensions are used in a Linear Discriminant Analysis (LDA) with the function **MASS::lda(pca$x[,1:num_pcs], grouping = lda_focus**.
 This LDA maximises the variance between samples based on a user-defined ___lda_focus___ in **dim_reduction()**, which by default is "group" but can be set to a different column from the sample information table.
 Once the LDA is performed, the minimum number of LD dimensions accounting for a user-defined percentage of the total variance is selected (___lda_threshold___ = *e.g.,* 0.8, 0.9).
 The average coordinates of all samples from each **group** for these top LD dimensions are calculated (thus, the choice of how to group samples together has an importance on the final result.
 By default, the package uses the column "group" but this can be modified using the argument ___focus___ in **dim_reduction()).
 The first eigenvector of the covariance matrix obtained from these averages defines the main axis of variance across groups.
 This main axis is drawn through the multidimensional space for all top LD dimensions selected.
 Each sample is projected onto this main axis in multidimensional space, yielding points along a segment bounded by the two most extreme samples.
 The **two extrememost samples are assigned values of 0 and 1**.
 To determine which sample has a value of 0 or 1, the expression levels of the two sites with the most extreme average projections along the segment are compared, and the extrememost sample closest to the site with lowest average expression level is set to have a value of 0, while the opposite extremity is set to 1.

 ---
 ### Recommendations
-- method = **"scale"** is recommended only in the case of biological processes with few genes/proteins/others (< 5 -10) when expression levels are consistent or positively correlated across the process
+- method = **"scale"** is recommended only in the case of biological categories with few genes/proteins/others (< 5 -10) when expression levels are consistent or positively correlated across the category
-- method = **"pca"** is recommended when using the package with simple experimental designs (_e.g.,_ one dimensional developmental series with a few stages, see ___example #1___ below) or with complex experimental designs where users want to preserve the variance across all samples (particularly during data exploration or when the effect of various co-acting variables on the samples is similar in extent or depends on the biological process of interest).
+- method = **"pca"** is recommended when using the package with simple experimental designs (_e.g.,_ one dimensional developmental series with a few stages, see ___example #1___ below) or with complex experimental designs where users want to preserve the variance across all samples (particularly during data exploration or when the effect of various co-acting variables on the samples is similar in extent or depends on the biological category of interest).
 - method = **"lda"** is recommended when using the package with complex experimental designs where one variable acting on the samples has a strong influence that is not the main focus of the study (_e.g.,_ developmental timeseries with a few stages and multiple treatments: in that case, on a PCA, the signal of the developmental stage obscures that of the treatment and so using _lda_focus = "treatment"_ would better disentangle the effect of the treatment on the samples, see ___example #2___ below).

 ### Notes
-RadarOmics is intended to facilitate data visualisation across many biological processes and samples, and while offering multiple analytical options, it is best used in combination with other approaches to validate the results.
+RadarOmics is intended to facilitate data visualisation across many biological categories and samples, and while offering multiple analytical options, it is best used in combination with other approaches to validate the results.
 In particular, for methods "pca" and "lda" we recommend testing multiple _threshold_ and _lda_threshold_ values, inspecting the output of **dim_reduction()**, producing multiple options of radar plots, and cross-checking results for each biological category with other visualisations (_e.g.,_ heatmaps for each biological category) before making a final choice.

 We provide various data inspection solutions when using method = **"pca"** or **"lda"**,